Charolas/PROJECT-SKYRIM/README.md

 ### Clean Skyrim
 Start with a fresh install of [Skyrim Special Edition or Anniversary Edition](https://www.nexusmods.com/skyrimspecialedition).
 You should also clean up the Skyrim Special Edition folder in Documents/My Games/ by deleting its contents.
 Installing on an SSD is recommended but an HDD will work as well.

+### Start Skyrim
+Start the game and exit once you're in the main menu.
+This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.

 ### Download & INIs
 [Download Project Skyrim and the INI files here](https://www.nexusmods.com/skyrimspecialedition/mods/76466/?tab=description)